 I've recovered from early pie-making traumas to make crusts that are both flaky and tender.
 For me, the key was in the technique—working quickly with cold ingredients, keeping some of the fat in little solid chunks, giving the dough a good rest in the fridge, and handling the dough gently.
 Maybe it sounds like a long list of things to keep in mind, but I promise it's not complicated.
 Check out the step-by-step slideshow so you can become a crust-making pro too.

-Entries tagged with 'Technique of the Week'
+'Technique of the Week' on Serious Eats

 Is your ice cream turning out less than silky smooth?
 Your pudding looking curdled?
 And your spaghetti carbonara—is it a bit lumpy?
 Your problem might be in the tempering.
 Mine was.